davidusb-geek/emhass/README.md

   action:
   - service: shell_command.publish_data
 ```
-In these automation's the day-ahead optimization is performed once a day, everyday at 5:30am, and the data is published every 5 minutes.
+In these automation's the day-ahead optimization is performed once a day, everyday at 5:30am, and the data *(output of automation)* is published every 5 minutes.

 #### Option 2, EMHASS automate publish